LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: Experiments

 \subsection{Experimental setup}

-\textbf{Object classes.} As previously mentioned, we focus our experiments on two object classes that represent two separate use cases of LFM-3D: \emph{shoes} with learned class-specific NOCS estimates, and \emph{cameras} with class-agnostic monocular depth estimates.
+\textbf{Evaluation scenarios and object classes.} We focus our evaluation on three separate use cases of LFM-3D: a known object class with class-specific NOCS estimates, a known object class with class-agnostic MDE estimates, and unseen object classes with class-agnostic MDE estimates.
+In the `known' test object cases, we select the overlapping object classes between GSO and Objectron (\textit{shoe} and \textit{camera}) for evaluation, limiting training data to a single class in each case.
+For the `unseen' test object evaluation, we use the entire GSO catalog to train generic (\ie, class-agnostic) model variants and evaluate on $5$ classes from Objectron: \textit{bike, book, cereal box, chair, laptop} (note that these classes do not overlap with those in the GSO catalog).

 \textbf{Metrics.} We report results on match-level statistics for the Google Scanned Objects dataset.
-From a soft assignment matrix representing correspondence scores between each keypoint pair, we can threshold these proposals to recover a predicted correspondence set.
 We calculate precision/recall at the match level as the ratio of correct matches (precision) and ratio of ground truth matches recovered (recall) for a given correspondence prediction set.
-We utilize fixed keypoint sets with known camera and depth to define recall.

 Additionally, we evaluate correspondences on the downstream task of relative pose estimation, which is critical to many 3D reconstruction tasks.
 We estimate the essential matrix $E'$ that relates the two cameras using known camera intrinsics and predicted correspondences, and recover a relative rotation prediction.
 We calculate the relative rotation error between the predicted and ground truth rotation matrices using Rodrigues' formula and report accuracy within $5^{\circ}, 10^{\circ},$ and $15^{\circ}$ of error.